Adaptive Batch Sizes for Active Learning A Probabilistic Numerics Approach: Experimental Details

-\paragraph{Malaria} The objective is to discover an anti-Malarial drug exhibiting the smallest EC50 value, which is defined as the concentration of the drug which gives half the maximal response.
+\paragraph{Malaria} The objective is to discover an anti-malarial drug exhibiting the smallest EC50 value, which is defined as the concentration of the drug that gives half the maximal response.
 The lower the concentration, the more effective (better) the drug.
-The dataset consists of 20,746 small molecules taken from the P. falciparum whole cell screening derived by the Novatis-GNF Malaria Box \cite{spangenberg2013open}.
-The molecules are represented as SMILES string, and are converted into 2048-dimensional binary features for Tanimoto kernel.
-We set four safety constraints, all of which are rule of thumb for judging molecules likely to be oral drugs, shared in drug discovery community (\cite{lipinski1997experimental}, \cite{veber2002molecular}, \cite{butler2004role}, \cite{mochizuki2019qex}).
+The dataset consists of 20,746 small molecules taken from the P. falciparum whole-cell screening derived by the Novatis-GNF Malaria Box \citep{spangenberg2013open}.
+The molecules are represented as SMILES string and are converted into 2048-dimensional binary features for the Tanimoto kernel.
+We set four safety constraints, all of which are rules of thumb for judging molecules likely to be oral drugs, shared in drug discovery community \citep{lipinski1997experimental, veber2002molecular, butler2004role, mochizuki2019qex}.

-The first is the Lipinski's rule of five \cite{lipinski1997experimental}, (A) no more than 5 hydrogen bond donors, (B) no more than 10 hydrogen bond acceptors, (C) A molecular mass less than 500 daltons, (D) A calculated octanol-water partition coefficient that does not exceed 5, (E) no more than 5 roratable bonds.
-The second is the Veber filter \cite{veber2002molecular}, (A) no more than 10 rotatable bonds, (B) a polar surface area that does not exceed 140.
-The third is the REOS filter \cite{butler2004role}, (A) A molecular mass more than 200 daltons and less than 500 daltons, (B) A calculated octanol-water partition coefficient that exceeds -5 but does not exceed 5, (C) no more than 5 hydrogen bond donors, (D) no more than 10 hydrogen bond acceptors, (E) no more than 8 roratable bonds, (F) more than 15 but less than 50 heavy atoms, (G) more than -2 but less than 2 formal charge.
+The first is Lipinski's rule of five \citep{lipinski1997experimental}, (A) no more than 5 hydrogen bond donors, (B) no more than 10 hydrogen bond acceptors, (C) A molecular mass less than 500 daltons, (D) A calculated octanol-water partition coefficient that does not exceed 5, (E) no more than 5 rotatable bonds.
+The second is the Veber filter \citep{veber2002molecular}, (A) no more than 10 rotatable bonds, (B) a polar surface area that does not exceed 140.
+The third is the REOS filter \citep{butler2004role}, (A) A molecular mass more than 200 daltons and less than 500 daltons, (B) A calculated octanol-water partition coefficient that exceeds -5 but does not exceed 5, (C) no more than 5 hydrogen bond donors, (D) no more than 10 hydrogen bond acceptors, (E) no more than 8 roratable bonds, (F) more than 15 but less than 50 heavy atoms, (G) more than -2 but less than 2 formal charge.
 The fourth is the drug likeliness filter, (A) A molecular mass less than 400 daltons, (B) at least one ring structure, (C) no more than 5 roratable bonds, (D) no more than 5 hydrogen bond donors, (E) no more than 10 hydrogen bond acceptors, (F) A calculated octanol-water partition coefficient that does not exceed 5.
-We assume all of the above four constraints are coupled, ordered, probabilistic, continuous, and expensive.